pmnazar/node-todo/README.md

 - Cancel edit mode using **Cancel** button.
 - Delete a todo by clicking **Delete**.
 - All changes are persisted in **MongoDB**.
+- Frontend automatically reloads when you edit **HTML, JS, or CSS files**.

 ---